MicroEJ/docs/DeviceDeveloperGuide/kf/installation.rst

 Installation
 ============

-MULTIAPP is an additional module, disabled by default.
+Multi applications is an additional module, disabled by default.

-To enable MULTIAPP of the MJVM, in the platform configuration file, check ``GROUP.KF.``
+To enable Multi applications of the MicroEJ core engine, in the platform configuration file, check ``Multi Applications.``